visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 * output.03.bof
 * output.03.bov - ``path_length`` from the second variable of the array variable.

-The Conduit output types provide a plethora of extra features; to learn more see :ref:`Conduit Output`.
+The Conduit output types provide a plethora of extra features; to learn more see :ref:`Conduit_Output`.

+.. _XRay_Units:

 Units
 +++++

 Units of various quantities can be passed through the query.
 None of these values are used in any calculations the query does to arrive at its output; all are optional.
-These units appear in the :ref:`Conduit Output` in a few different places.
+These units appear in the :ref:`Conduit_Output` in a few different places.

 +--------------------------+----------------------------------------------+
 | *spatial_units*          | The units of the simulation in the x and y   |